MicrosoftDocs/windows-itpro-docs/windows/keep-secure/troubleshoot-onboarding-windows-defender-advanced-threat-protection.md

 <span style="color:#ED1C24;">[Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.]</span>

 You might need to troubleshoot the Windows Defender Advanced Threat Protection boarding process if you encounter issues.
-This page provides detailed steps for troubleshooting endpoints that aren't reporting correctly, common error codes encountered during onboarding, and steps for resolving problems with Azure Active Directory (AAD).
+This page provides detailed steps for troubleshooting endpoints that aren't reporting correctly and common error codes encountered during onboarding. <!--and steps for resolving problems with Azure Active Directory (AAD).-->

 ## Endpoints are not reporting to the service correctly